 How to Plan an Awesome Trip in 16 Easy Steps

-After running a travel blog for more than a decade, I've learned a thing or two about planning trips.
+After running a travel blog for 15 years, I've learned a thing or two about planning trips.
 Whether they're solo adventures or vacations for the whole family, I've planned a little bit of everything over the years.

-So, with the popular summer travel season nearly upon us, I thought I'd finally sit down and write a post filled with all my tips on how to plan an awesome trip.
+So, with the travel season nearly upon us, I thought I'd finally sit down and write a post filled with all my tips on how to plan an awesome trip.

 I'll admit that I often take for granted the fact that I've been planning trips for myself and my loved ones for 12+ years now.
 It's so natural for me to open up a few tabs to search for flights and hotels and find cool things to do that I forget how daunting the travel-planning process can sometimes be for others.